Life Conference 2024

 • how those risks interact with traditional actuarial concepts such as new business volumes and persistency rates

-Speakers: Oliver Hampshire, Deloitte, Peter Murphy, Royal London and Arjun Brara, EY
+Speakers: Oliver Hampshire, Deloitte, Peter Murphy, Royal London and Arjun Brara, Centrica

 Cohort effects have been considered an important element of mortality trend modelling in the UK for more than 20 years.
 This follows the recognition of the strong mortality improvements associated with those born around 1930 (the ‘golden cohort’).